 Microbes are the most ancient, abundant, and diverse life forms on Earth.
 They have coevolved with and shaped our planet.
 This transversal research theme aims to systematically dissect microbial functions, lifestyles, and communities, and especially how microbes interact with and influence their environments across time and space.

-By focusing primarily on microbes that impact humans, the aim of this theme is to generate the foundational knowledge that will enable us to rationally modulate human microbial communities to achieve desired traits and to combat pathogens.
+By focusing primarily on microbes that impact humans, the aim of this theme is to generate the foundational knowledge that will enable us to rationally modulate human microbial communities towards desired traits and compositions.
 Microorganisms colonise, proliferate on, and impact every surface and subsurface of the planet.
 They do this mostly in the form of complex communities.
-The Microbial Ecosystems theme aims to explore microorganisms and their interactions, with each other and with their environments.
-EMBL research has placed a strong emphasis on human-associated microbiomes (i.e. microbial communities on and within the human body), building both computational and experimental capacities to elucidate the complex role that microbes play in human health and disease.
+The Microbial Ecosystems theme aims to explore microorganisms and their interactions with each other and with their environments.
+EMBL research has focused largely on human-associated microbiomes (i.e. microbial communities on and within the human body), and has built both computational and experimental capacities to elucidate the complex role that microbes play in human health and disease.
 Examples of this include how medication impacts the gut microbiota composition, and how microbes themselves affect drug availability.
 Regardless of the specific microbiome, a fundamental goal of this theme is to understand how the composition of a microbiome may be modulated, whether to enhance a particular trait or to return the microbiome to its original state after perturbation.